 What are the best cloud backup services?

-Based on more than 40 hours of testing, our top pick among cloud-backup services is IDrive ($3.48 for the first year for Tom's Guide readers), which backs up an unlimited number of PCs, Macs, smartphones and tablets for a reasonable price.
-IDrive is the best choice if you have multiple computers and phones to back up, and it has recently raised its storage caps.
+Based on our testing, our Editor's Choice among cloud-backup services is IDrive ($3.48 for the first year for Tom's Guide readers).
+It backs up an unlimited number of PCs, Macs, smartphones and tablets for a reasonable price.
+IDrive is the best choice if you have multiple computers and phones, and it recently raised its already-generous storage caps to 10TB.

-Our value pick is Backblaze, which gives you unlimited storage for just $60 per year but backs up only one machine (and an external drive) per account.
-This is the best cloud backup service if you have a single computer and don't want to worry about the details.
+Our value pick is Backblaze, which gives you unlimited storage for just $60 per year but backs up only one machine (and an external drive) per subscription.
+This is the best cloud backup service if you have a single Mac or PC and don't want to worry about the details.

-Acronis True Image is the best choice for power users, offering a nearly infinite assortment of features and pricing combinations.
-But it's rather complicated and can be fairly expensive for the average home computer user.
+Acronis True Image is best for power users, offering a breathtaking assortment of useful features.
+It's rather complicated and can get expensive for the average home computer user, but if you need more options than you can possibly think of, then Acronis might be for you.

 SpiderOak is famed for its security and encrypts your data with a unique key that only you have.
 (Don't lose it.)
 However, subscriptions are quite pricey, so get SpiderOak only if protecting your data from prying eyes is your top priority.

-Carbonite was once synonymous with cloud-backup software.
-Its consumer offerings seem affordable, but read the fine print: To get anything like iDrive or Backblaze's level of service, you'll have to pay a lot.
+Carbonite was once synonymous with cloud-backup software, and it still has a rich feature set.
+Its consumer offerings seem affordable, but read the fine print: To get anything like iDrive or Backblaze's level of service, you'll have to pay a lot more.

 The best cloud backup service you can get today

 IDrive offers the most bang for the buck, backing up an unlimited number of machines to either a 5TB ($3.48 for the first year for Tom's Guide readers) or a 10TB limit, which should be enough for most people.
-(These caps were recently raised from 2TB and 5TB, respectively.)
+It's our Editor's Choice for best cloud backup service.

 IDrive's upload speeds are fast, its mobile apps actually back up the devices they run on (and recognize faces in photos for easy tagging), it provides a generous file-syncing option and it even lets you mail in a full drive instead of spending days uploading data.